aragon/aragonOS/docs/aragonOS.md

-have to change its address even if its underlying logic changes, this allows to identify a concept such as that an action has been approved in a voting with a certain support by a group of holders of a token, just by checking that the action sender address is an instance of a Voting app with a particular address.
+have to change its address even if its underlying logic changes, this allows to identify a concept such as that an action has been approved in a voting with a certain support by a group of holders of a token, just by checking that the action **sender address is an instance of a Voting app with a particular address**.
 This helps with the decoupling of authentication and logic explained before.

 ### 1.2 Architecture: Kernel and apps